asd-xiv/state-list/README.md

 ## Recommendations

-* Don't reuse.
-A list should be used once per page/section.
+* A list should be used once per page/section.
-* Group all lists per page into a separate file to avoid variable name collision.
-* Don't store data locally, data lives in the database - that's the real application state.
+* Don't store data locally, data lives in the database - the real application state.

 ## Develop